-If the estimate is larger than the true value, the error is positive, and if it's smaller, and squared error as
+If the estimate is larger than the true value, the error is positive, and if it's smaller, then error is negative.
+If an estimator's unbiased, then expected error is zero.
+So typically, absolute error or squared error are used, which will always have positive expectations for an imperfect estimator.
+Absolute error is defined as and squared error as